-In the meantime preparatory work to use automation in the process is ongoing.
-This automation and integration of data quality monitoring process are aimed at further strengthening the data governance at ERGO Insurance NV/SA and operational efficiency gains.
+The data quality reporting process underwent automation during 2022.
+This automation and integration of the data quality monitoring process further strengthened the data governance at ERGO Insurance NV/SA and increased the operational efficiency.

 D.2.4 Comparison of BEGAAP to Solvency II